 Who can resist this combination of chocolate and peanut butter?
 Fans of Peanut Butter Brownies will flip for these easy to make brownie bites.
+Or give our Peanut Butter Chocolate Chip Bars a try.
+Those puddles of peanut butter are irresistible.

 Why this Recipe Works